The Basic Economics

 In our earliest studies of economics, we're introduced to the idea of supply and demand (click the pictures to enlarge them).
 And despite the many complications this simple analysis can gloss over, I think it can be an important thinking tool nonetheless.

 In his book Debunking Economics, economist Steve Keen, drawing on the work of Italian economist Piero Sraffa, points to the likelihood that the supply curve is not, in fact, upward sloping.
 At least, not in the estimation of business leaders or by empirical measurement of the world around us at this time.
 For Keen, the supply curve (the upward sloping line) is more likely to be horizontal, or even downward sloping (see Fig 2).
 And what that shows is that our ability to produce and to supply is not being constrained by the conditions of supply, but rather by the conditions of demand.
-We could potentially be more productive and produce at lower unit costs than the economy outputs at the present time.
+We could potentially produce more and at lower unit costs than we do at the present time.

 - Fig 2 -

-So this would seem to provide support for the idea that the problems of capitalist economics are systemic and internal, rather than limitations imposed either by the natural world or our own capabilities.
+And that would seem to provide support for the idea that the problems of capitalist economics are systemic and internal, rather than imposed by the natural world or the present state of human capability.
 If so, then what we're dealing with are distortionary pressures which render the majority unable to demand that which we are able to produce.
 And it's a truly basic economic fundamental that if it cannot be demanded, it will not be produced:

-It seems reasonable to postulate, then, that Keen's observations and orthodox neoclassical economic theory might find some eventual resolution by drawing the following graph.
-Here, diminishing marginal productivity and rising marginal costs do set in eventually (the supply curve sloping up), but at a level of output and demand that meets the needs of many more people than can be achieved under capitalism.
+It seems reasonable to postulate, then, that Keen's observations and orthodox neoclassical economic theory might find some eventual resolution in the following graph.
+Here, diminishing marginal productivity and rising marginal costs do set in eventually (the supply curve sloping up), but at a level and type of output that meets the needs and interests of many more people than can be achieved under capitalism.

 - Fig 3 -